wwitzke/GettingAndCleaningDataAssignment/CodeBook.md

 All values were pulled from the original dataset files.
 Most column names, except for setname, subjectid, and activity, were pulled from features.txt.
-Data for that data was pulled from train/X\_train.txt and test/X\_test.txt.
+Data for the various features was pulled from train/X\_train.txt and test/X\_test.txt.
 Only the columns that specifically mentioned "mean" or "std" were kept.
 All others were dropped.
 The "setname" column was set to "test" or "train" for rows based on the files from which they were pulled.
 The subjectid variable was set based on values from the test/subject\_test.txt and train/subject\_train.txt files.
-Finally, the activity column was set based on the test/y\_test.txt and train/y\_train.txt, and labeled based on the information in the activity\_labels.txt file.
+The activity column was set based on the test/y\_test.txt and train/y\_train.txt, and labeled based on the information in the activity\_labels.txt file.

 Column names were reformatted to be more descriptive and to replace some unwanted characters.

+Finally, variables were averaged across subject/activity pairs to create the final 180 observations.